Top five things to do in Tirana with kids

 We also found Tirana quite an easy city to navigate around.
 Although like many places when you’re driving in Albania, be prepared for narrow streets and somewhat haphazard signaling!

 We spent two days in Tirana during our holiday in Albania with kids.
-However, we would have liked to have stayed longer and will definitely make a return trip at some point.
+We then combined it with a beach holiday in Ksamil.

 If you’re thinking about visiting, here are my top five things to do in Tirana with kids: